6. Support Vector Machines#

 • Problem of non-linearly separable sets

-• introduction of controlled violations of the strict margin constraints
+• Introduction of controlled violations of the strict margin constraints

-• introduction of feature maps
+• Introduction of feature maps

 • Controlled violation: slack variables \(\rightarrow l_1\)-regularized opt. problem \(\rightarrow\) modified dual problem \(\rightarrow\) solution by SMO